kuzzleio/kuzzle/doc/2/api/controllers/auth/check-token/index.md

 ---

 <SinceBadge version="2.16.8">
-When no token is provided the method returns information about the anonymous token
+When no token is provided the method returns information about the anonymous token, instead of throwing an error.

 ## Body properties